ForgottenGlory/forgottenglory.github.io/docs/mcms/ls3mcm.md

 ELSA gives you a bonus to a single skill based on your character's background.
 To do this, select the "Reflect" option from your Power/Shout menu and then press the Shout key (Usually Z) to select your background.

-These choices are permanent and cannot be changed!
+These choices you make in the AVA and ELSA menus are permanent and cannot be changed!

-## Classic Classes Reimagined
+## Classic Classes & Birthsigns Reimagined
 You will start the game with a book in your inventory called "Classic Classes".
 Read this book to select a class and birthsign for your character.
+Selecting a class and birthsign using Classic Classes is 100% optional, as it can make the game significantly easier.
+The book can be safely disposed of as you wish.
+If you want a challenge, try playing without selecting a class/birthsign.
+You can still select a birthsign by finding the appropriate standing stone at any time.

-This choice is permanent and cannot be changed!
+The choices you make in the CC&BR menu are permanent and cannot be changed!

 <table class="tg">
 <thead>